LIPS-scheme/lips/REFERENCE.md

 ```
 (open-binary-output-file filename)

-Function open file and return port that can be used for writing.
+Opens file and return port that can be used for writing.
 If file
 exists it will throw an Error.
 ```